 The District's swimming pool enforcement program involves the Department making numerous attempts to contact pool owners to gain access for the purpose of treating the pool with mosquito larvicides and mosquito fish that offer long term mosquito control.
 Within this program, District policies direct the Ecological Management Department to pursue legal access and enforcement when all other communication attempts have failed.
-The Department responded to forty four pool access and enforcement requests from zone supervisors.
-While most pool entry requests were resolved by contacting the property owners, twenty eight Final Notices were still sent via US certified Mail.
-The Final Notice letter typically resolves the access issue; however access can sometimes only be gained with the use of a Search and Inspection warrant.
-Unfortunately due to COVID-19 mandated shutdowns, the Sacramento County Superior Court did not allow for any in person Inspection and Abatement Warrant applications to be filed or heard.
+The Department responded to thirty pool access and enforcement requests from zone supervisors.
+While most pool entry requests were resolved by contacting the property owners, twenty five Final Notices were still sent via US certified Mail.
+The Final Notice letter typically resolves the access issue; however access can sometimes only be gained with the use of a Search and Inspection Warrant.
+In 2021, fourteen Inspection and Abatement Warrants were granted to the District by the Sacramento County Superior Judge, with only ten being served in conjunction with local Law Enforcement Agencies.